simonjwright/scripted_testing/README.md

 The scripting language supported is [Tcl](http://www.tcl.tk), and specifically the Ada binding [Tash](https://github.com/simonjwright/tcladashell).
 The reason for choosing Tcl rather than Python or Lua is that Tcl's interface is entirely string-based; this is important, considering the need to specify values of enumerated types.

+## Genesis

+The project from which this project is derived is the author's [ColdFrame](https://github.com/simonjwright/coldframe); see that project's [stubbing facilities](https://simonjwright.github.io/coldframe/stubs.html).

+ColdFrame is a code generation framework, and has its own approach to stubbing (mocking) subprograms.
+This package has a <a href="#stub-generation">different, but related, approach</a>.

+## Facilities

 The package provides facilities to write new commands in Tcl to

 * call the interface subprograms presented by the SUT,